 Our Total Antibody test can confirm previous exposure by detecting both IgM and IgG antibodies produced by your body as a response to the infection, whilst our Immunity Tracker can quantitatively determine immunity in response to natural infection or a vaccination.
 Our PCR test will tell you whether or not you are currently infected by SARS-CoV-2 and need to self-isolate.

 We need to get life back to normal again, but the only way to do that safely and sustainably is with large-scale testing.

 We are a Not For Profit organisation offering COVID-19 testing at cost, making our tests the cheapest available.

 Our tests are on offer to anyone in the UK and are carried out by the same labs as commercial providers but at a fraction of the price since we’re not aiming to make a profit.

-If you would like to find out if you have been exposed and developed protective antibodies against COVID-19, our test determines both the presence and level of antibodies to the spike protein of SARS-CoV-2, the virus that causes COVID-19.
+If you would like to find out if you have developed protective antibodies against COVID-19, our test determines both the presence and level of antibodies to the spike protein of SARS-CoV-2, the virus that causes COVID-19.

 This test will provide you with a count of the concentration of antibodies in your blood that is standardised and comparable to other similar tests or WHO data and can be used to determine if your body has produced an immunity response following natural infection or a vaccination over time.